tromey/emacs-ffi/README.md

   `:long`.
 Signed or unsigned integers corresponding to the C type of the same name.

 * `:pointer`.
-An C pointer type.
-Pointers currently aren't typed.
+A C pointer type.
+Pointers currently aren't typed, in the sense that they aren't differentiated based on what they point to.

 # Type Conversions